Master of Science in Engineering

 Jonathan W Valvano

-Admission decisions are based on a careful review of all aspects of each applicant’s file, including score on the Test of English as a Foreign Language, if needed, grade point average, Graduate Record Examinations scores, letters of recommendation, personal statement, and previous research or work experience.
+Admission decisions are based on a careful review of all aspects of each applicant’s file, including scores on the Test of English as a Foreign Language, if needed, grade point average, letters of recommendation, résumé, personal statement, transcripts, previous research or work experience, and contributions to the broader impacts of the field.
 Only the most qualified applicants are accepted.
-Admission is not based on test scores and grade point averages alone; other important factors include the applicant’s statement of purpose, reference letters, résumé, and transcripts.
+Graduate Record Examination (GRE) scores are not considered as part of the application file and applicants are not advantaged in the admissions process by submitting GRE scores.
+All applications received by the applicable deadline are reviewed holistically.
 The number of students admitted each semester depends on the availability of supervising faculty members to provide research facilities and possible financial support.
-Most students are admitted for doctoral study, but students interested in the MSE are also considered on a case-by-case basis.
+Students are admitted for doctoral study.
+Students interested in a terminal master's degree are required to obtain faculty nomination before applying.
+Admission is offered for fall entry only.

-Admission into the MD/MSE dual degree program is only open to current Dell Medical Students.
-Admission into the integrated BSBE/MSE degree is only open to current Biomedical Engineering undergraduate students.
+Admission into the Doctor of Medicine/Master of Science in Engineering dual degree program is only open to current Dell Medical Students.
+Admission into the integrated Bachelor of Science in Biomedical Engineering/Master of Science in Engineering degree is only open to current biomedical engineering undergraduate students at The University of Texas at Austin.

-All applicants whose native language is not English must submit a score on the Test of English as a Foreign Language (TOEFL).
+All applicants whose native language is not English must submit a score on the Test of English as a Foreign Language (TOEFL), unless exempt.
+More information is given online.